-#4 Updated by Christian Ansorge over 4 years ago
+#4 Updated by Christian Ansorge almost 5 years ago

 I agree that the details should be expressed best in the data specifications.
 But back to one of the questions, do you see it as good practice to add a reference to the respective data specs when publishing a extention of a codelist?